 If you’re only just getting started on Instagram, take a look at our step-by-step guide on posting a Story to your feed:

-- Step 2: You can tap the white circle in the middle of the screen to click a picture or hold it for a second to record a video.
+Step 2: Tap the white circle at the bottom of the screen to click a picture or hold it for a second to record a video.
 You can also swipe up to use media from your phone history.

-- Step 4: Then, tap the “Your Story” button to post your content!
-A colorful circle will appear around your profile picture, alerting followers to view your Story.
+Step 4: Then, tap the “Your Story” button to post your content!
+A colorful circle will appear around your profile picture, alerting followers of your newly posted Story.

 What More Can You Do With Stories?